blossom2017/Python-scripts/README.md

-# python-script-for-facebook-login
+# python-scripts
-This python script uses Selenium for automated login to facebook.
+Contains some scripts to automate stuff